TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

     - How will feedback be monitored, and how will this information feed back into the scores and allocations?
 At large tournaments it is not unusual for an adjudication core member to sit off each round to review and process feedback — there isn't really a good stretch of time to do it otherwise.
 However there are communication issues to manage here (adj-core members each only have incomplete information of feedback).
 It's also worth considering whether adj-cores will manually raise/lower test marks in order to adjust adjudicator's ratings to where they think they should be.

 - It helps to have the adjudication core establish policies for somewhat common but niche problems.
 This way you know what to do when these cases arise and you can exclude/include a ballot quickly and get on with the next round.
 The most common issue here is what to do when an adjudicator can't give an adjudication because they are missing or incapacitated during the debate (i.e. drunk or visibly sleeping).
-- If possible it's nice to know in advance when the tab will be released (i.e. on the last night; the day after; etc) as this often gets left to the last minute to be dedicated.
+- If possible it's nice to know in advance when the tab will be released (i.e. on the last night; the day after; etc) as this often gets left to the last minute to be decided.
 Also the possibility of whether people can redact themselves from tabs should be raised, as that might be useful to inform participants of during rego/briefings.
 Some adjudication cores might also want to limit speaker tabs to only a certain number of places.
 - How to handle conflict collection; particularly if teams can specify conflicts (see below section).

 Conflicts (registration/equity/adjudication core)